It’s no secret that search engines are getting smarter.

 Thinking in terms of topics, rather than one-off keywords, helps focus your content strategy around rankings that will move the needle for your business.

-Known as the topic cluster strategy, this approach involves focusing and organizing your website content into groups or “clusters” of related information.
+Known as the topic cluster strategy, this approach involves organizing your website content into groups or “clusters” of related information.
 This organization helps Google better understand what your site is about and where your expertise lies — to better surface the right content at the right time.

 We began implementing this approach for our clients in 2017, and the results are undeniable.